NetBr3ak/Statistical-Quality-Control-Exam-Assist-Program/README.md

 ## Introduction 🚀

 Welcome to the Statistical Quality Control project!
 This tool was created to assist students like me in tackling statistical quality control tasks, especially for exams.
-If you've got an upcoming exam and can use Excel, this program might help you stand out with a touch of originality. 😄
+If you've got an upcoming exam and can use Excel, this program might help you stand out with a spark of creativity. ✨

 ## Features 🛠️